-Apache Solr is an opensource search platform written on Java.
+Apache Solr is an open source search platform written on Java.
 Solr provides full-text search, spell suggestions, custom document ordering and ranking, Snippet generation and highlighting.
-This tutorial will help you to install Apache Solr 7.1 on Fedora 27/26/25/24/23, CentOS/RHEL 7/6 systems.
+This tutorial will help you to install Apache Solr 7.5 on Fedora 28/27/26/25, CentOS/RHEL 7/6 systems.

 Apache Solr 7 required Java 8 or greater to run.
 Make sure your system fulfill Java requirements of Apache Solr.
-If you don’t have java installed on your system, use our tutorials to install Java 9 or Java 8.
+If you don’t have java installed on your system, use our tutorials to install Java 8.

 Now download the required Solr version from its official site or mirrors.
-You may also use the below command to download Apache Solr 7.3.0 from its official website.
+You may also use the below command to download Apache Solr 7.5.0 from its official website.
+After that extract the installer script.

 Use the following commands to Start, Stop and check the status of Solr service.